FtKuBo/TodoList/README.md

 # Leveraging React's basic and intermediate concepts.

-Creating a responsive to-do list that locally stores the tasks to not lose the data, with a responsive image that changes depending on your agenda (little motivation).
+Creating a responsive to-do list that locally stores the tasks to not lose data when refreshing the page.
+Separating the different components of the page with React.

 to run the project:
     . "npm i"